300,000 enjoy All-Ireland Fleadh

 Around 300,000 people are estimated to have visited Londonderry for the All-Ireland Fleadh, organisers have said.

-The event, which will be brought to a close with a spectacular closing ceremony at Ebrington Square on Sunday night, is the first time the world's biggest celebration of Irish culture has been held north of the border.
+The event, which will be brought to a close with a spectacular closing ceremony at Ebrington Square tonight, is the first time the world's biggest celebration of Irish culture has been held north of the border.

 The closing party which starts at 7pm will include an aerial spectacular with musicians and dancers from Fidget Feet suspended in the air above Ebrington Square.

 The winners of the senior ceili band competition will also take to the stage before a performance of a specially commissioned piece of music to hand the Fleadh over to next year's hosts, Sligo.

 Ms Ni Dhochartaigh added: "It's hard to believe that the week is almost over and while we will be sad to bid farewell to the Fleadh we have a fitting send-off planned.

 "The Fleadh may be leaving Derry but is leaving behind a renewed appreciation of our music and culture.
 We have always known that Derry is a city of song but now the whole world knows it too.

 "Over the last week millions of people across the world had the chance to share this wonderful experience with us through Fleadh Live and the feedback from that has been phenomenal ."